-Feds List What They Call Manafort Lies But Few Details Visible In Blacked Out Filing
+Feds List What They Call Manafort Lies But Few Details Visible In Blacked-Out Filing

 Although the new document is heavily redacted, it appears to match some details from an earlier brief filed by Manafort's attorneys, one that also was redacted but which didn't actually conceal its contents.

-That document referred to, for example, Manafort authorizing someone in May of 2018 to drop his name if they got a meeting with Trump, a discussion also described in the government's new filing.
+That document referred to, for example, Manafort authorizing someone in May 2018 to drop his name if that person got a meeting with Trump, a discussion also described in the government's new filing.

 Manafort has been in a long-running dispute with prosecutors over his plea agreement.